ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

     }
 ```

-After you have identified a set of counters you wish to collect, a profile can be constructed by passing a list of these counters to rocprofiler_create_profile_config.
+4. After identifying the counters to be collected, construct a profile by passing a list of these counters to `rocprofiler_create_profile_config`.

 ```C++
     // Create and return the profile